 To study questions such as these, macroeconomists construct mathematical models, similar in spirit to the models used in microeconomics.
-Yet one of the most exciting features of macroeconomics is the way it combines these models with realworld phenomena-history, politics, and economic policy.
-This interaction between theory and practice is a key reason students enjoy studying macroeconomics.

-What explains the very different histories of the unemployment rate in the United States, Europe, and Japan?
+Yet one of the most What explains the very different histories of the unemployment rate in the United States, Europe, and Japan?